Koen1999/vscode-suricata-check-extension/README.md

 ## Notes

-[This repository](https://github.com/Koen1999/vscode-suricata-check-extension) only hosts the VS Code Extension.
+[This repository](https://github.com/Koen1999/vscode-suricata-check-extension) only hosts the VS Code Extension comprising of the Language Server Protocol implementation for the tool to offer linting in Interactive Development Environments (IDE).
 You can find the main repository [here](https://github.com/Koen1999/suricata-check).

 You can find the release version of this extension on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Koen1999.suricata-check).